This post contains affiliate links. Please see our disclosure policy.

 • Add the garlic, and sauté for about 30 seconds or until fragrant and slightly golden.
 Be careful not to burn it.

-• Add the lentils, tomatoes, chipotle pepper and sauce, oregano, cumin, and salt.
+• Add the lentils, tomatoes, chipotle pepper and sauce, dried oregano, ground cumin, and salt.

 Black Bean Corn Salad

-• Place the ingredients into a mixing bowl and stir well.
+• Place all ingredients into a mixing bowl and stir well.
 Season to taste with more salt if necessary.

 Guacamole

-• Place the guacamole ingredients in a mortar and pestle and mash until your desired texture is reached.
-Tip: I actually like to mash mine with a fork first, then switch to the pestle so that I don't make too much of a mess.
+• Place the guacamole ingredients in a mortar and pestle and mash to your desired texture.
+Tip: Mash with a fork first, then switch to the pestle to avoid making a mess.

 Like this recipe?
 Rate and comment below!